MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPLabel.md

 ### -Web
 This parameter allows you to optionally apply the cmdlet action to a subweb within the current web.
 In most situations this parameter is not required and you can connect to the subweb using Connect-PnPOnline instead.
 Specify the GUID, server relative url (i.e. /sites/team1) or web instance of the web to apply the command to.
 Omit this parameter to use the current web.

-Only applicable to: SharePoint Server 2013, SharePoint Server 2016

 ```yaml
 Type: WebPipeBind